TYLER-JM/barChart_repo/README.md

   * `rotate: ` will rotate the labels applied to each bar in order to accomodate lengthy titles. simply set to `true` or `false`.

 3. **element:** should include a period for class, or hashtag for id: `".new-bar"` or `"#new-item"`

+4. currently, to avoid some bugs, each chart should have its own parent container.